Home / Home Loans / The First Home Owner Gra…

 To be eligible for the FHOG in SA, you’ll have to meet the following requirements:⁶

-In TAS, you can receive up to $30,000 for new and ‘off the plan’ homes (homes that haven’t been built or are under construction) until 30 June 2024.⁷
+In TAS you could receive up to $10,000 for buying a new or ‘off the plan’ home (homes that haven’t been built or are under construction).⁷

 To be eligible for the FHOG, the following application requirements must be met: